 Keep Up With Routine Maintenance and Repairs

-While your renters have responsibilities to help keep your property in good condition, ultimately, the state of your rental depends on your commitment to routine maintenance and prompt repairs.
+While your renters have responsibilities to help keep your property in good condition, ultimately, the state of your rental depends on your commitment to routine maintenance and prompt repairs throughout a lease term.
 A Charleston property management company helps investors with a proactive maintenance plan to keep rentals in excellent condition.

-When it's time to show the property to potential new residents, investors don't have to worry about completing a long list of maintenance projects to fix up the property and make it presentable.
-Your property stays well-maintained, and it's ready to show when your current resident decides not to renew their lease.
+Then, after a renter moves out and it's time to show the property to potential new residents, investors don't have to worry about completing a long list of maintenance projects to fix up the property and make it presentable.
+Instead, your property stays well-maintained, and it's ready to show when your current resident decides not to renew their lease.

-Hopefully, you've had a wonderful experience with your current residents and it's simply time for them to move on to another home.
-With quality renters, you shouldn't have an issue gaining cooperation with simple requests to keep your Charleston rental clean and secure their pets during showing times.
+Hopefully, you've had a wonderful experience with your current residents, and it's simply time for them to move on to another home.
+With quality renters, you shouldn't have an issue gaining cooperation with them to follow the lease while they live at the home.

-Showing your property as soon as you can after you know you'll have an upcoming vacancy helps minimize rental income loss.
-Finding a new resident to move in immediately after your makeready process between renters is the best way to maximize your income when starting a new lease.
+Showing your property as soon as you can after you know you'll have an upcoming vacancy can help minimize rental income loss, if you're ready to work around tenants in the home and understand how to avoid tenant privacy rights violations.

-If you need to reduce vacancy times and find better Charleston renters, contact us to learn how we can help!
+If you need to reduce vacancy times and find better Charleston renters, contact us to learn how our property management services can help!